- The #1 Best Overall cat litter pellets are Okocat Original Cat Litter.

 Trying a pellet-style cat litter is a great way to keep the odors at bay and make litter clean up a bit easier.
-Many cat litter pellets are made of all-natural materials that are more sustainable than clay litter and better for your cat’s health.
+Many cat litter pellets are made of all-natural materials that are more sustainable than clay litter and better for your cat’s health and yours, too.
 For those cats with allergies or sensitivities, switching to a pellet litter can drastically improve their quality of life.

 Not all cats will get used to a pellet cat litter right away.
 If you want to transition your cat from traditional clay cat litter to pellets, try mixing some together.
 You can also sprinkle the clay litter that they like over the pellets so that your cat clearly understands its purpose.